Dean of Students - Melinda Scott

 Student Life Coordinator - Cameron McBurney

 As the Student Life Coordinator, Cam is responsible for supporting UC students as they work to develop their out of the classroom experiences.
 He works closely with the UC LIT, the First Year Learning Communities (FLC’s), Commuter Dons and Course Unions to develop and implement a wide variety of extracurricular opportunities.
 He is also available to support individual UC students on a one to one basis and loves having impromptu discussions about life and involvement at U of T with whoever drops by his office.

 15 King's College Circle, D101

 Toronto, ON M5S 3H7

-In addition to the day-to-day operation of the residence office, Don is responsible for overseeing the admissions process for new and returning residence students.
+In addition to the day-to-day operations of the Residence Office, Don is responsible for overseeing the admissions process for new and returning residence students.
 Don is also tasked with communicating information to residence students through email and social media.
 Additionally, all food service, tour and internet/network related inquiries can be sent his way.
 If you have any questions with regard to the aforementioned, please do not hesitate to contact him.

 15 King's College Circle, D105